EricSchrock/co2-monitor/submissions/report.md

 Ideas

-* Using Python for Embedded applications
+* Using Python for Embedded applications (MicroPython)
 * Refresher after years without soldering
 * Networking via the Python sockets lib
 * Web development using Flask
 * Using the Raspberry Pi Pico WH
 * Importance of CO2 levels to health
-* Configuring Linux startup scripts
+* Configuring Linux startup scripts (rc.local) and cron jobs

 ### Devin

 todo: Add a paragraph on things learned.
 Compare to the things you expected to learn in the project proposal.

+### If We Had More Time

+todo: Write this section.

+* Increase eCO2 measurement accuracy by tuning the sensors based on temperature and humidity, maybe via values reported to the sensors by the server.
+* Add the ability to save timestamped notes to mark and explain events in the data.
+* Add configurable time intervals to the website.
+* Add more data analysis options to the website (e.g. max or average over the window shown).

 ## Conclusion